gravitational/teleport/rfd/0059-search-based-access-requests.md

 Alice is a member of the group “splunk”.

-She gets an alert from a node “db-1”.
+She gets an alert that “db-1” is malfunctioning.

-Alice needs to locate the node and request access to it.
+Alice needs to locate the "db-1" resource and request access to it.

 Alice goes to the “Request access” screen and selects: “select access to resources” option that is available alongside the “select access to roles” option.